 - Support a circular economy.
 If you have items sitting unused in your house, consider reselling or donating them or letting a friend borrow them so that someone else can get use from them rather than them needing to buy more.

-Offset your remaining carbon footprint
+Remove your remaining carbon footprint

-Increase offsets for every flight
+Increase offsets or removals for every flight

 Increase your offsets for every flight you take.